Phakphokthum Rural Municipality

-Phakphokthum (फाकफोकथुम) is a rural municipality (गाउँपालिका; gaunpalika), one of six located in Ilam District of Koshi Province of Nepal.
-A total of 10 municipalities are found in Ilam, of which 4 are urban and 6 are rural.
+Phakphokthum (फाकफोकथुम) is one of the six rural municipalities (गाउँपालिका; gaunpalika) located in Ilam District of Koshi Province, Nepal.
+Out of Ilam's total 10 municipalities, six are rural and four urban.

 According to Ministry of Federal Affairs and Local Development, Phakphokthum has an area of 108.79 km2 and the population of the municipality is 21,619 as of the 2011 Nepal census.

 It has 7 wards.
 Phakphok is the municipal headquarters.

 History

 Phakphokthum was a village development committee named Phakphok located in the Mechi Zone.
 Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development converted all VDCs and Municipalities into 753 new local level bodies.
 Phakphok turned into a rural municipality as Phakphokthum and the adjoining village development committees added to this.
 The adjoining VDCs added to this were: Amchok, Phuyatappa, Lumde, Ektappa and Chamaita.